tap349/tap349.github.io/_posts/2017-11-20-react-native-upgrading.md

 **UPDATE**

-after fixing different issues related to RN upgrade some libraries turned out to be not linked - try to link them again (just in case):
+after fixing different issues related to RN upgrade some libraries turned out to be not linked - link all libraries again (just in case):

 ```sh
 $ react-native link